moss-l/bhs-js-testing/boolean-simplification.md

 are three branches: the time for bed branch, the not time for bed and hungry branch, and the neither time for bed nor hungry branch.
-To express the same thing as a series of independent `if` clauses we would need to `&&` in the the negation of all the previous conditions like this:
+To express the same thing as a series of independent `if` clauses we would need to `&&` in the the negation of all the previous test conditions like this:

 ```javascript
 if (timeForBed) {